ege-erdil/mysteries/README.md

-# mysteries
+# Mysteries
-Big open problems that haven't been solved yet.
+Important open problems that haven't been solved.